Lewis H. Morgan: Work in ethnology

 With the help of local contacts and, after intensive correspondence over the course of years, Morgan analyzed his data and wrote his seminal Systems of Consanguinity and Affinity of the Human Family (1871), which was printed by the Smithsonian Press.
 It "created at a stroke what without exaggeration might be called the seminal concern of contemporary anthropology, the study of kinship ..."
-In this work, Morgan set forth his argument for the unity of humankind.
-At the same time, he presented a sophisticated schema of social evolution based upon the relationship terms, the categories of kinship, used by peoples around the world.
-Through his analysis of kinship terms, Morgan discerned that the structure of the family and social institutions develop and change according to a specific sequence.